 Chris Anderson from TED called him a “pioneer” of the now ubiquitous genre of High Dynamic Range photography.
 Ratcliff had the first HDR photograph to hang in the Smithsonian Museum and, sales of his large-format limited edition prints to fine art collectors worldwide have grown into a multimillion-dollar business.
 In 2012, he moved his family and photography business to Queenstown, New Zealand, before it became a trendy doomsday contingency plan.
-He is based there with his wife, three children, and their dog, Blueberry.

 HERE’S A MORE QUIRKY BIO IN BRIEF BULLET POINTS

 More info on the "About Me" page on the blog! :)

 - I was born blind in one eye and still only see out of my left.
 I call it “The Gift"

 - My degree was Computer Science and Math and I did that for 35 years before finally diving full-time into my creative side.